 Les Jardins d’Eau

 We are great lovers of parks and gardens and I always try to include at least one or two on our itinerary.
 This time we went to this beautiful botanical garden in Carsac, near Sarlat.
 They have a lovely collection of water plants, water lilies and lotuses.
 You can easily spend there a whole day, walking around and enjoying the beauty of this water inspired garden.
+The gardens are open for visitors from 1 May to 30 September in 2018.
+The entry fee is 7.50 EUR for adults and 4 EUR for children up till 16 years.
+You can check their official website, but it’s only in French.

 My favourite place from these holidays!
 Domme is another small village on the Dordogne River that offers absolutely stunning views on the valley.
 It has also a busy market street with a lot of little shops where you can buy souvenirs and handcrafts.